fairyly/cssReflections/README.md

 ## Notes
 * Designed using Fireworks initially (source png included in assets directory).
 * Seems to be a bug in Chrome (report raised) where the reflection disappears after transitioning.
+Bug now fixed (26th Nov 2014)!
 * Works as intended in Safari.

 ## Limitations
 * Webkit only.

+## Todo
+* Would benefit from proper touch event handling.

 [1]: https://github.com/swervo/cssSandbox